-Not all scientists wear white coats!
+My Work: Not all scientists wear white coats!
 I work in a cancer hospital where we use beams of radiation to attack tumours!

 As a radiotherapy physicist in the NHS my job involves using my physics knowledge to help treat cancer patients with radiation.
 The aim of radiotherapy is to deliver a high dose of radiation to the cancerous cells in order to kill / control them, while minimising the dose to the surrounding healthy tissues.
 I carry out various roles as part of my job, such as:

 Creating treatment plans for patients – deciding how best to safely deliver the dose to the tumour.

 Checking treatment plans made by others to ensure they’re safe.

 Performing measurements on patient specific treatments plans, either before or during treatment, in order to ensure that we deliver the dose we intend to deliver.

 Performing measurements on our treatment machines, called linacs (linear accelerators), to ensure they are behaving as we expect them to.

 Participating in clinical trials to try and find more effective treatments.

 Participating in, and leading, projects within the department in order to commission new treatment techniques or pieces of equipment.

 A more specialist area in which I work is called ‘Stereotactic Radio-Surgery’.
 Here we use up to 9 radiation beams from all different direction, all overlapping at a point in the middle of the tumour, to treat brain tumours.
 We deliver doses of up to 20 Gray (around 10 times what we’d normally give!) in one go.
 Because of this high dose the patient needs to be absolutely still when we’re treating, which sometimes means having a frame screwed into their head (ouch!) and the frame then bolted onto the treatment couch.